pagkly/Zed/Investopedia4/The Meaning of Quarter on Quarter (QOQ).md

 ## Real-World Example

 A company's earnings report from one quarter to the next can affect the market.
-A disappointing earnings report can cause the stock to plunge as investors try to sell off the stock before the price drops.
+A disappointing earnings report can cause the [[Stock|stock]] to plunge as investors try to sell off the stock before the price drops.

-In 2018, Amazon's third-quarter earnings exceeded analysts' estimates, but Amazon's guidance for the fourth quarter fell short of expectations, and the company's stock price plunged in response to the announcement.
+In 2018, Amazon's third-quarter earnings exceeded analysts' estimates, but Amazon's guidance for the fourth quarter fell short of expectations, and the company's [[Stock|stock]] price plunged in response to the announcement.
 The last quarter of the year includes the holidays and is typically Amazon's busiest season.
 Fourth-quarter revenue guidance was significantly below the consensus and caused concern among shareholders.
 Amazon stock plunged by 10%, although it eventually recovered as investors priced in the news.